TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

     gzip -d ENCFF002CVL.bed.gz

 **Step 2:** Use EpiRegio's  `Region Query <https://epiregiodb.readthedocs.io/en/latest/UseCases.html#region-query>`_ to search for REMs overlapping at least by 50% with the TF-ChIP peaks.
-Go to https://epiregio.de/regionQuery/, click *choose File* and upload the ChIP-seq peaks from Step 1.
+Go to https://epiregio.de/regionQuery/, click *choose File* and upload the unzipped ChIP-seq peaks from Step 1.
 Next to the upload field, you can see a option *Overlap percentage (optional)* to define the percentage the binding locations and the REMs should overlap.
 Since we want a 50% overlap, type 50 in this field and click *Query Database*.
 TODO: add screenshot where you see exactly this

 **Step 3:** Click the bottom *Functional enrichment analysis g:Profiler* in the upper left corner, to perform a GO term enrichment analysis using g:Profiler (default parameters) of the resulting REMs.